 - Cryptocurrencies

 Instead of handing over physical money, purchases and bill payments would all be processed electronically.
-And instead of depositing cash, you could add money to your bank account using electronic transfers, mobile check deposits, or direct deposit.
+Instead of depositing cash, you could add money to your bank account using electronic transfers, mobile check deposits, and direct deposit.

 Do cashless societies exist?

-At the moment, there’s no such thing as a completely cashless society.
-Countries around the world still print and circulate paper money and mint coins.
+Currently, there’s not a completely cashless society.
+Countries worldwide still print and circulate paper money and mint coins, though Sweden is recognized as a mostly cashless society.¹

-So could a cashless society happen?
+So, could a cashless society happen?
 Yes.
-But it may take time for the idea to catch on here in the U.S.
+But it may take time for the idea to catch on in countries like the U.S., where 6% of adults are unbanked (no checking, savings, or money market account) and thus solely depend on cash.³

 Benefits of a cashless society